11 ANGELS IN LITERATURE

 This statement clearly makes a case for musical expression as compressed spiritual truth, saying in a flash what words must take pages to say.
 I think angels must talk faster than we do.
 (Perhaps thought conveys information at the speed of light?)
 This reminds me of a central concept in my doctoral thesis: that the moment of intuitive re-centering is preceded by an acceleration of conceptual material in search of a resolved end condition; acceleration always plays a part in spiritual experience.
 Therefore, the truths expressed in art surely may be thought of as angelic truths, as they feature the same rhythmic and proportional characteristics of angelic language.

 As you can see, this discussion has wended its way toward the subject of angelic language.
 We admit that the expression “spiritual language” is almost an oxymoron, since the truth veiled in the Cloud of Unknowing defies verbal expression; and yet if spiritual language can be transformed and elevated, just as any other spiritual state can be, it may be proper to speak of an angelic language; it is therefore just as proper to speak of angelic language manifested in art.
+As we know, Swedenborg had regularly recurring conversations with angels, and was therefore familiar with angelic language.
+Swedenborg encouraged others to enjoy such conversations.
+However, according to Swedenborg, we in the natural world can only see angels here when our spiritual eyes are opened.
+Swedenborg received his revelation by the same process of his spiritual eyes being opened by God.
+This idea suggests that angelic messages may only be received through super-human dimensions of human intelligence.

 On this subject, I found a couple of interesting Swedenborg quotes: